 This documentation assumes that you already have access to a MySQL server or hosted MySQL database, and that Guacamole has already been installed using Glyptodon Enterprise.
-If you do not already a MySQL server ready, please set up MySQL before proceeding.
-If you do not already have Guacamole installed, please see the quickstart guide.
+If you do not already a MySQL server ready, please set up a MySQL or MariaDB instance before proceeding.
+If you do not already have Guacamole installed, please see the installation instructions.

 Installing MySQL support for Guacamole

 Glyptodon Enterprise packages Guacamole’s MySQL support within the glyptodon-guacamole-auth-jdbc-mysql package.
 This package must be installed before creating Guacamole’s database within MySQL, as it includes the SQL scripts necessary for doing so:

 If you haven’t already done so, a database specific to Guacamole needs to be created within MySQL.
 The database can be called anything you like; all that matters is that the database be dedicated to Guacamole, and not shared by different applications: